Let’s dive into the next decade as Empowered Badasses together.

 I called myself a life coach, because it was easier than trying to explain the calling that was still emerging and undefinable to me.

-Today, I am stepping away the title of life coach and embracing a truer one: Inner Wisdom Keeper & spiritual teacher.
+Today, I am stepping away the title of life coach and embracing a truer one: Spiritual teacher.
 I still feel massive hesitancy in sharing that I am a spiritual teacher, for many reasons:

 - One, I have experienced social ostracism, criticism, & deep emotional pain from speaking my spiritual truth and being myself to others (more on this another day).
 I no longer want to minimize expressing who I am to protect me (in theory or reality) from the criticism & exclusion of others.